accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/obligations.md

 Article 2 of the [law of 28 May 2019](http://legilux.public.lu/eli/etat/leg/loi/2019/05/28/a373/jo) defines what constitutes a mobile application:

-&gt; application software designed and developed by or on behalf of public sector bodies for use by the general public on mobile devices, such as smartphones, also known as smartphones, or tablets; it does not include the software that controls these devices, i.e. mobile operating systems, or hardware.
+<blockquote><p>application software designed and developed by or on behalf of public sector bodies for use by the general public on mobile devices, such as smartphones, also known as smartphones, or tablets; it does not include the software that controls these devices, i.e. mobile operating systems, or hardware.</p></blockquote>

 #### Exempt content